 essential guide to shaking

-Mastering your shaking technique can be a great way to inject a bit of theatre into your cocktail making – guaranteed to wow your customers and enhance your serves.
+Mastering your shaking technique can be a great way to inject a bit of theater into your cocktail making.
+It’s a guaranteed way to wow your customers and enhance your serves.
 We caught up with some of the biggest names in the bar industry who shared their top tips to get you shaking up a storm in no time.

 The Standard Shake

 Explained by Lynette Marrero